MarcelloTheArcane/netlify-plugin-csp-generator/README.md

 - `reportOnly` generates headers with `Content-Security-Policy-Report-Only` instead, which is useful for testing.
 - `reportURI`/`reportTo` sends violations to a given endpoint.
 See [Reporting violations](#reporting-violations) for more information.
 - `generateForAllFiles` lets you generate headers for non-HTML files.
 See [Non-index.html files](#non-indexhtml-files) for more information.
+- `debug` is a boolean that logs the file paths if set to `true`.
+Use this if you are struggling to match paths in your app.

 ### Policies